 One of the most dreaded sexually transmitted diseases is the Human Immunodeficiency Virus, or more popularly known as HIV.
 HIV has infected millions of people around the world, and the number of victims continuously increases every year.

-HIV is not the same as AIDS, or the Acquired Immune Deficiency Syndrome.
+HIV is not the same as AIDS or the Acquired Immune Deficiency Syndrome.
 AIDS is a condition that stems from untreated HIV.
-This is one of the biggest things that many people are confused of.
+This is one of the biggest things that many people are confused about.

 Transmission of HIV